Morpeth Town Council manages the following Play areas in the town.

 All the play areas are regularly inspected and offer safe play facilities for children in the town.

-THE PADDLING POOL IS NOW CLOSED.
+THE PADDLING POOL IS NOW OPEN.

 The popular paddling pool located in Carlisle Park is managed by Morpeth Town Council.
 The paddling pool is open for use from the last weekend in May through to the first weekend in September.
+Whilst we endeavour to keep the paddling pool open at all times during open season, health and safety is our priority so the pool may need to be taken out of use and closed for emergency maintenance at short notice.

 The pool is an unsupervised facility.